Built for the Agentic Era

 Server / VM

-Mode 1 license on the box.
-Your agent code uses the Bridge SDK to sign every outbound LLM call.
-The LLM provider sees verifiable HexaEight identity, not a generic API key.
+A self-install license on the box.
+Your agent uses the Bridge SDK to sign every outbound request with its HexaEight identity, so each call is cryptographically verifiable and attributable to that specific agent.

 Factory edge gateway